 Island Shangri-La Hong Kong Reservations

-You can book in one of two ways now at the same price: Virtuoso or through the Shangri-La Luxury Circle program.
-These are the value-added amenities that will be added to your room based on the program that you choose.
+You can book in one of two ways now for the same price: Virtuoso or through the Shangri-La Luxury Circle program.
+These programs add extra amenities (at no extra cost) to your room or suite.

-Note that Island Shangri-La is offering a Pay 3 Stay 4 promotion for Luxury Circle and Virtuoso clients which means that you receive a 4th night free on select dates throughout the year.
-Contact me for this rate.
+Note that Island Shangri-La offers a Pay 3 Stay 4 promotion for Luxury Circle and Virtuoso clients, which means that you receive a 4th night free on select dates throughout the year.

 - Upgrade from Peak View Room to Harbour View Room of the same category at time of booking (excluding Suites and subject to availability)

-- Daily breakfast for up to two in-room guests at Restaurant Petrus (or cafe TOO per the hotel)
+- Daily breakfast for two guests per bedroom at Restaurant Petrus, cafe TOO

-- Complimentary one-way private airport transfer to/from Hong Kong International Airport or Kai Tak Cruise Terminal or USD100 Food & Beverage credit to be utilized during stay (no cash value if not redeemed in full)
+- Complimentary one-way private airport transfer to/from Hong Kong International Airport or Kai Tak Cruise Terminal OR $100 Food & Beverage credit to be utilized during stay ( no cash value if not redeemed in full)

 - Early check-in/late check-out, subject to availability